differentprogramming/Grapheme-String/README.md

 Comparison operators, hashing are predefined, allowing use with standard library objects like map and unordered_map etc.

+Note, the way this works is that strings are broken up into graphemes on creation and indexed.
+Due to pre-indexing, indexing aftwards is fast, but also strings are immutable.

 What are exposed as strings in this library are actually substrings, where whenever you take a substring, the original string is maintained and the new substring just refers to it.
 If you want to release a master string, then replace your substrings with deep copies (there's a deep_copy() function) and when there are no references left to the master string it will be automatically deleted.

-Note this is a library for immutable strings.
+This is a library for immutable strings.
 There is a GraphemeStringBuilder class for building new strings out of bits of existing ones.

+So to summarize what these are like:

+1) Creating strings is slow, because they're indexed on creation.
+They take up a lot of memory relative to utf8, because they have a UTF8 buffer and a UTF32 buffer and a grapheme index.

+2) Making substrings is instant, since substrings are shared.

+3) Sharing is done with reference counting which is fast because it's not thread safe (unless you change a line). a)Strings and their substrings should stay in the thread they were created in or else transfered all at once.

+4) Strings are immutable but there is a string builder class.
+5) Strings are compatible with the standard library, with for each etc. There are iterators, comparisons and hashes.

 This version is for Windows and can convert windows 16 bit unicode.
 Later I'll add Linux compatibility.